locnnil/workshop/docs/how-to/use-workshops/debug-workshop-issues.rst

 .. code-block:: console

-   $ workshop refresh --continue golang-volatile
+   $ workshop refresh --continue

 Otherwise, undo the changes with the :option:`!--abort` option:

 .. code-block:: console

-   $ workshop refresh --abort golang-volatile
+   $ workshop refresh --abort

 The effect will be the same as if you hadn't used :option:`!--wait-on-error`: